wickedcodeninja/CCO-Diagrams/README.md

 The second type signature indicate that executing a compiler written for the Windows platform on VMWare for Linux results in a compiler accepting the same languages as the original compiler but now running on the Linux platform.

 The only two exceptions to this way of introducing type signatures are the `Use` and the `Platform` constructors.
 For these the type signature follows the same general format but introduction symbol `::` follows the first identifier instead of the keyword.
 For example:
+    ...
     execute
       use myProgram :: Program { Java }
     on
       platform Java :: Platform {!
 Java !}
     end
+    ...
 In the examples above, `[ l1 ]` indicates that the program accepts other programs written in language `l1`, `{! m !}`  indicates a non-executable platform `m` and `{ l3 }` indicates that the language `l3` can still serve as input for other compilers/interpreters (i.e. it is not already running).
 The `~>` arrow indicates that the program transforms its input in the designated way.

+If the declaration of the diagram `myProgram` in the example above actually were to be of type `Program { PHP }` (i.e. of type different than the given annotation), then the following error message would inform the user of his error:

+    line 7:column 3: Type error: The provided type signature for the diagram 'myProgram' doesn't match the inferred type.

+    ?
+Expected type: Program { Java }
+    ?
+Inferred type: Program { PHP }

 ## Informal Semantics

 We have designed a subtyping hierarchy for our diagram language which explains the meaning we give to a diagram.
 The exact inference rules are explained in the chapter `Formal Semantics`, but basically our inference rules amount to the following observations: